GovTechSG/java-apex-api-security/README.md

 }
 ```

-### Using the QueryData and FormData Class
+### How to create QueryData and FormData

-The ApiSecurity Library provide the utility class QueryData to construct request Query String and Form Data.
+The ApiSecurity Library provide the utility class ApiList and FormList to construct request Query String and Form Data.